 - The publisher’s SSP or ad exchange generates a bid request containing all relevant data and sends it to multiple advertisers.

-- Through their DSP, each advertiser analyzes the request using user data, page context, device type, and other factors to decide whether to bid, a process explained in detail in Google’s Authorized Buyers RTB documentation.
+- Through their DSP, each advertiser analyzes the request using user data, page context, device type, and other factors to decide whether to bid, a process detailed in Google’s Authorized Buyers RTB documentation.

-- The highest bid wins, and the ad is instantly shown to the user.
+- The highest bidder wins, and the SSP serves the winning ad to the user instantly.

 Bid Request Components